haschka/SIER_multivariant_epidemic/README.md

 of the input files parameters is found in [documentation/doc.pdf](https://raw.githubusercontent.com/haschka/SIER_multivariant_epidemic/main/documentation/doc.pdf)

 ### Fitting a model to data
-This is experimental and was only developed for in house use
+This is experimental and was only developed for in house in modelling the SARS-CoV-2 epedemic.

 First compile the fit program:
 ```